elementor/elementor/docs/core/container-element.md

 - How it will affect the existing placeholder mechanism that knows only about things like `top` / `bottom` / `vertical`?
 - How does it affect the UX/UI?
 - Will it cause issues due to `flex-basis` / `flex-shrink` / `flex-grow`?
-- How do you even resize a `flex item`?
+- How do you even resize a `flex item` if there are some calculations like grow/shrink?
 - How are you gonna drag a Container next to another Container without triggering a `dragover` event on the existing Container?

 The answer to all those question is one - Yes.
 It caused any problem you can imagine.
 And even more.